intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/openvino/README.md

 Top1Accuracy is Accuracy(correct: 36432, count: 50000, accuracy: 0.72864)
 Top5Accuracy is Accuracy(correct: 45589, count: 50000, accuracy: 0.91178)
 ```
-Note that: int8 model's accuracy is a bit lower than normal model, due to int8 related optimization.

 ---
 ### Predict